MartinPerez/paper_nba_authorea_sync/Once_we_have_the_neural__.md

 We normalize time series to look at relative and qualitative effects.
 Moreover to give equal weight to time series in a regression model and allow the betas to be determined then...

 Example activation for a right branch tree the same as above but summing across all cells.
 Moreover introducing groupings of populations.

-Explain patterns in phrases vs list of words for right branched trees for Simpcomp.

-Preparation of data for Bold-fMRI.
-Example plot of hemodynamics on same plot as above, Overlapped to emphasize difference in time scales of responses.

-Time series correlations and convolution analysis (asking for ridge later on)